 We first evaluate downstream RL performance to test whether the proposed principles indeed improve rubrics. \Cref{tab:main_results} shows two clear trends.
 First, rubrics refined with \Great pairs outperform those refined with \Good pairs, validating \texttt{Principle 1}.
 Second, iterative refinement with multiple diverse \Great pairs yields further gains, validating \texttt{Principle 2}.

-Beyond improving average performance, refinement with better and more diverse responses also mitigates reward over-optimization. \Cref{fig:training_dynamic} shows training dynamics on the health domain when RL is run for extended steps.
-Models trained on initial rubrics, or rubrics refined with only a single pair, peak early and then suffer a rapid decline in win rate after about 60 steps---an indicator of reward over-optimization.
-In contrast, models trained with iteratively refined, diverse rubrics sustain higher win-rates for much longer, with over-optimization not appearing until after roughly 160 steps.
+Beyond improving average performance, refinement with better and more diverse responses also mitigates reward over-optimization. \Cref{fig:training_dynamics_comparison} shows training dynamics on the health and finance domains when RL is run for extended steps.
+Models trained on initial rubrics, or rubrics refined with only a single pair, peak early and then suffer a rapid decline in win rate and benchmark scores---an indicator of reward over-optimization.
+In contrast, models trained with iteratively refined, diverse rubrics sustain higher win rates and benchmark scores for much longer, with over-optimization not appearing until late stages.
 This pattern indicates that refining rubrics with \Great and \emph{diverse} responses corrects inaccuracies in the high-reward region, thereby delaying the onset of over-optimization.
 Together, these results confirm our central hypothesis that rubrics can be constructed to mitigate reward over-optimization.